Meet the 2023 Summer Fellows

 Program Format

-Summer Fellows will also receive Leadership Personality Assessment and the opportunity for 1:1 coaching to assess individual strengths and areas for development, and to build key skills such as team-management, conflict resolution, problem-solving, effective leadership and resilience.
+Summer Fellows will receive a Leadership Personality Assessment and the opportunity for 1:1 and small group coaching to assess individual strengths and areas for development, and to build key skills such as team-management, conflict resolution, problem-solving, effective leadership and resilience.

 Application